nsawatz/aws-resume/README.md

 ## Infrastructure as Code (IAC)

-After setting up the frontend and backend infrastructure, manually creating and deleting these resources each time we need to deploy can be tedious and inefficient.
-To streamline this process, we can use Infrastructure as Code (IaC) to define and manage infrastructure through code.
+After setting up the frontend and backend infrastructure, manually creating and deleting resources for each deployment can become tedious and inefficient.
+To streamline this process, we can leverage Infrastructure as Code (IaC) to define and manage our infrastructure through code.
+Since I had no prior experience with Terraform, I decided to give it a try.
+I started by creating a single resource: a Lambda function.
+I ensured that the function was configured with the appropriate roles and policies to guarantee its security and proper functionality.

-For this, I used Terraform, an IaC tool, to write code that automates the creation and deletion of the resume website's infrastructure with simple commands.
-This approach makes deployment more efficient, scalable, and repeatable.